clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/download-verify-decompress-mac.rst

 checksum, the differences will be displayed.
 Otherwise, an empty output indicates a match and your downloaded image is good.

-Uncompress the Clear Linux image
+Decompress the Clear Linux image
 ********************************

 We compress all released |CL| images by default with either GNU zip (`.gz`) or xz (`.xz`).
 The compression type we use depends on the target platform or environment.
-To uncompress the image, follow these steps:
+To decompress the image, follow these steps:

 #.
 Start the Terminal app.
 #.
 Go to the directory with the downloaded image.
 #.
-Use the :command:`gunzip` command to uncompress either compression type.
+Use the :command:`gunzip` command to decompress either compression type.
 For example:

    .. code-block:: bash